A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Optimization problem

-Problem \eqref{eq:robust_approx_linear} is the linear robust approximation of the nominal optimization problem \eqref{eq:opt_red}.
-Note that the objective function and the inequality constraints are nondifferentiable if the term inside the norm becomes zero.
-For the case $k = \infty$ this can be circumvented by introducing slack variables, i.e.,
+We refer to \eqref{eq:robust_approx_linear} as the {\it linear approximated robust counterpart} of \eqref{eq:opt_red}.
+Due to the norm the objective function and the inequality constraints are non-differentiable if the term inside the norm becomes zero.
+For the case $k = \infty$, the remedy is to introduce slack variables, i.e.,

-For $k = 2$ there is no such reformulation.
-Since there are only very few points, where this occurs there is a reasonable hope that standard algorithms for smooth nonlinear problems might work without any modification.
-Nevertheless one has to verify that the robust optimal solution does not lie in a nondifferentiable point \cite{DBK06,Sic13}.
+For the case $k = 2$, the problem \eqref{eq:robust_approx_linear} can be reformulated by using second order cone constraints that can be handled effciently for example by interior point techniques.
+But usually the solution of \eqref{eq:robust_approx_linear} is sufficiently far away from points of nonsmoothness and in practice standard algorithms for smooth nonlinear problems work well without any modification.
+Nevertheless, one has to verify that the robust optimal solution does not lie in a non-differentiable point \cite{DBK06,Sic13}.

-The computation of the derivatives can be carried out using either the adjoint approach or the sensitivity approach \cite{HPUU09}.
+The required derivatives for the approximations in this approach and the optimization can be computed using either the adjoint or the sensitivity approach \cite{HPUU09}.
+Note that the adjoint approach is desirable when the number of uncertain parameters is large.
 For a detailed discussion about the different approaches we refer the reader to \cite{DBK06}.

+While computationally attractive, the first order approximation can suffer from an inaccurate approximation.
+Hence the influence of the uncertain parameter $\phi$ might be described insufficiently, which was already observed in \cite{DGMM08}.
+This leads to the development of second order methods \cite{LU17,Sic13}.